 Although Blaxploitation films were originally made specifically for an urban black audience, the genre’s audience appeal soon broadened across racial and ethnic lines once Hollywood realized the potential profit of expanding the audiences of Blaxpoitation films across those racial lines.

-It is the rejection of a preconceived notion of the ‘role’ a Black person is expected to play in Art, and ultimately Society itself which is central to defining what is Afrofuturism.
+It is the rejection of a preconceived notion of the role a Black person is expected to play in Art, and ultimately Society itself that is central to defining Afrofuturism.

-Basquiat & Other Afrofuturist Artists
+Basquiat & Examples Of Other Afrofuturist Artists

 Jean-Michel Basquiat was an American artist who during the late 1970s combined the hip hop, punk, street art movements with classical art.

-Basquiat’s ‘Untitled’ 1982 painting, depicting a skull, set a new record high for any U.S. artist at auction, selling for $110,500,000.
+Basquiat’s ‘Untitled’ 1982 painting has set a new record high for any U.S. artist at auction, selling for $110,500,000.

 The mantle has been carried by quite a few Artists from the Eclectic Sun Ra and Grace Jones, with Janelle Monae representing the movement in Pop Culture today.
 The success of the Black Panther Movie has further cemented the appeal of the Afrofuturist aesthetic.

 Afrofuturism represents a re-imagining of the Self beyond the limitations imposed by Society in both Art and life.